1. Define Biztalk?

 BizTalk enables enterprises for integrating and managing business processes by exchanging various documents such as PO (Purchase Order), Invoices within and across boundaries of enterprises.
 MS Visual Studio supports development for Biz Talk server.

-2. What is the purpose of a Flat File schema?_text]Answer:
+2. What is the purpose of a Flat File schema?

-A flat file schema defines the structure of a class of instance messages that use a flat file format, either delimited or positional or some combination thereof.
-Because the native semantic capabilities of XSD do not accommodate all of the requirements for defining the structure of flat file instance messages—such as the various types of delimiters that might be used for different records and fields within the flat file.
+Answer: A flat file schema defines the structure of a class of instance messages that use a flat-file format, either delimited or positional or some combination thereof.
+Because the native semantic capabilities of XSD do not accommodate all of the requirements for defining the structure of flat-file instance messages—such as the various types of delimiters that might be used for different records and fields within the flat file.
 BizTalk Server uses the annotation capabilities of XSD to store this extra information within an XSD schema.
 BizTalk Server defines a rich set of specific annotation tags that can be used to store all of the required additional information.
-See MSDN Different Types of BizTalk Schemas .
+See MSDN Different Types of BizTalk Schemas.

-It provides some fundamentals functions like Business Practice Modeling, B2B Communication, Process Automation and EAI.
+Answer: It provides some fundamentals functions like Business Practice Modeling, B2B Communication, Process Automation, and EAI.
 BizTalk helps enterprises to integrate and manage various processes by exchanging various documents like Purchase Order, Invoicing within and across the boundaries of the organization.

-4. What is a trading partner management in BizTalk?_text]
+4. What is trading partner management in BizTalk?

-Information workers manage trading partner relations within organizations.
+Answer: Information workers manage trading partner relations within organizations.
 Business Activity Services include a Trading Partner Agreement Component to allow them to do accordingly.
-TPM databases preserves information about trading relations.
+TPM databases preserve information about trading relations.
 Information workers create and modify the agreements with trading partners who use BizTalk Server.

-Content based Routing offers the flexibility for users who prefer to route messages based on envelope or on receive port configuration properties.
+Answer: Content-based Routing offers the flexibility for users who prefer to route messages based on the envelope or on receive port configuration properties.
 Routing can be carried out based on information contained in the envelope of the file or even configuration information from the receive location.
 Any BizTalk server business process involves receiving, processing and sending messages.
 Some messages do not require intensive processing in orchestration.
-They can benefit from an effortless and efficient solution better known as Content based routing.
-(SVR Technolgies)
+They can benefit from an effortless and efficient solution better known as Content-based routing.

-6. Explain The Difference Between Biztalk Server And Web Services?_text]Answer:
+6. Explain The Difference Between Biztalk Server And Web Services?

 - BizTalk is a product while Web Services are a standard.